 TimeWarp is a time-lapse video of everything that's moved during a certain period of time.
 It makes looking for a certain motion clip much easier.
 For instance, let's say your camera detects your dog three times.
 The first time, he was detected near your TV.
 The second time, he was on the couch.
 And the third time, he was near his bowl.
 The TimeWarped video will show three superimposed images of your dog at the same time— near your TV, on the couch, and near his bowl.
 The moving object (a.k.a. your dog) will be enclosed inside a color-coded rectangle.
 Tapping on the enclosed area will lead you to the actual motion clip.
 If you are familiar with FLIR FX, this works similarly.

-Both Oco1 and Oco2 use the Ivideon mobile app.
-This is good news because the app receives high ratings both on Google Play and iTunes.
-For me, the app was stable, no crashing.
+Both Oco1 and Oco2 use the highly rated Ivideon mobile app (iOS or Android).
+For me, the app was stable.
+No crashing.
 With it, you can watch live videos, see recorded clips, customize your settings, activate two-way voice, and watch TimeWarped videos (if you've paid to access this feature).

-You can also share access with other people, within limits.
-With the free cloud subscription, you can share with up to 4 users.
-Meanwhile, with the 30-Day cloud plan, you can have as many as 16 users.
-Luckily, you can have as many people monitoring your camera as you want, assuming you are willing to share your login credentials.
+From the app, you can share access with other people.
+With a free cloud subscription, you can share with up to 4 users.
+With the 30-Day cloud plan, you can have as many as 16 users.
+If you want to share with more than 16 users or if you don't want to pay, your only option is to share your login credentials.

 Currently, Oco2 sells for $159.